What is the Summit about?

 When will the programme and dates be announced?

-The preliminary programme will be announced in May 2018.
+The preliminary programme will be announced in late June 2018.
 It will be published on this website and updated regularly.

 Does the Summit cover airfare and travel costs?

 The Summit will not be able to support airfare and travel cost for attendees.

 The Summit will look to support accommodation to be booked through the Airbnb platform on a case by case basis.

 Airbnb and Summit Partners will publish a report summarising learnings and laying out next steps for driving forward a technology-enabled sustainable tourism for region.

 I would like to propose a workshop rather than a formal presentation, is this ok?